CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong, well-crafted description that concisely covers specific capabilities, includes natural trigger terms, explicitly states when to use the skill, and is clearly distinguishable from other skills through Obsidian-specific terminology.
-It follows the recommended pattern of listing actions followed by a 'Use when' clause, and uses third person voice correctly.
+It follows the recommended pattern of listing actions followed by a 'Use when' clause, and uses third person voice appropriately.

 DimensionReasoningScore